On the algebraic numbers computable by some generalized Ehrenfest urns: Conclusion

 \subsection{Acknowledgements}

-The second author would like to thank O.Bournez and J.Cohen for some very interesting discussions during the preparation of \cite{Urnes} that raised his interest for the subject and for showing us a preliminary version of \cite{BournezFOCS}.
+We would like to thank O.Bournez and J.Cohen for some very interesting discussions during the preparation of \cite{Urnes} that raised our interest for the subject and for showing us a preliminary version of \cite{BournezFOCS}.